Anime4000/IFME/readme.md

 IFME using FFmpeg back-end to decode and encode source file.

 ### Version 5
-This latest version very versetile and expanable, rework new GUI, better code.
+This latest version very versatile and expandable, rework new GUI, better code.
 User can create own extension `*.dll` to simplified works such as **AviSynth**

 ### Version 4
 You can find [here](https://github.com/Anime4000/IFME/tree/ifme4) or change `master` to `ifme4`.